An Economic analogy to Electrodynamics

-Naively, one tends to wonder whether the topological considerations in mathematical economics can be related to magnetic topologies.
-Similarly many topics in economics, elementary as well as advanced, say, utility, supply-demand line, production, IS-LM model, are expected to be described by electrodynamics using the dictionary introduced in this paper.
+Though appear distinct, profit flow and competition flow are close by in our formulation.
+Profit making itself has a competitive spree within.
+Profit flow can be easily seen as a flow and can be measured.
+From the profit flow, one can, in principle, then calculate competition flow using relativistic transformations, \cite{david}, for many cases.
+In cetain other situations, one can measure competition flow by measuring the difference of price-index as desirable by a consumer, $Pi_{c}$, at two places and dividing by the distance between the two places.

-One can take a straightforward route also.
-Consider the eqn.s (7-12) as the rules of economics, measure the variables and the parameters discussed, say, knowing $Human Capital$ ala economists, one can try to measure competition flow using eq.(16), and therefrom try to explain as many economic empirical relations as possible.
-The unexplained empirical relations and the parameters put by hand, may give us hints how to get economic analogues of gravitation and other non-abelian models, as well as ways to generalise Maxwell's equations.
+Moreover, any subject has three aspects, theoretical, descriptive and applied.
+Our analysis is theoretical unlike many other approaches to economics from physics which are applied in nature.
+Our analysis is local.
+It has the possibility of treating spatial inflation as well as spatio-temporal inflation, in particular and spatio-temporal economic phenomena, in general. \end{section} \begin{section}{Outlook} Naively, one tends to wonder whether the topological considerations in mathematical economics can be related to magnetic topologies.
+Similarly many topics in economics, elementary as well as advanced are expected to be described by electrodynamics using the dictionary introduced in this paper.